Dental Gum Therapy

 A thorough oral examination, including x-rays, is crucial to diagnosing periodontal disease.
 In most cases, Dr. Eberlein at Mid Cities Dental recommends an in-office exam and tooth cleaning for all adults twice a year.
 At that time, we may use a special instrument called a periodontal probe to measure the depth of the pocket between the tooth and gum tissue.
 The pocket depth measurement, clinical examination and x-rays help us determine the precise location, extent and severity of the bone loss.

-The type of treatment you require depends on how advancement of your particular case.
+The type of dental gum therapy you may require depends on how advanced your particular case is.

 Dental Services We Offer